by Alexandra DeMarco

 Wiegand is also working on other initiatives with South Korean partners, including a project funded by the Korea Foundation to write two papers on Japanese-Korean relations.

 “We just held a workshop, and we brought in scholars from all over the country and from South Korea to Knoxville to have a conference about that, and that was very successful,” Wiegand said.

-While in Korea, Wiegand will be attending a conference with the Jeju Peace Institute as well, which promotes international affairs with the goal of attaining world peace
+While in Korea, Wiegand attended a conference with the Jeju Peace Institute as well, which promotes international affairs with the goal of attaining world peace

 “One of the reasons why we’re so invested in that is because Senator Baker, who’s our namesake of the center, was ambassador to Japan, and as a result the Baker Center and the University of Tennessee and the state of Tennessee all have close relations and a special relationship with Japan, and so Japan is one of the countries that we really focus on closely,” Wiegand said.

 As a professor, Wiegand’s classes mostly center around international affairs and international conflict or conflict processes.
 She says that her experience collaborating with other professionals around the world has been key in expanding her research and teaching.

 “If you’re teaching classes on international affairs, it’s really important to have personal experience outside of the U.S. to be in the country, to be in the culture, to collaborate with people, other scholars, who are experts in their own countries,” Wiegand said.
 “That really adds a huge advantage to my research and others’ research.
 It just really changes our perspective on what international affairs looks like in other countries and it helps our research be stronger.”

 Wiegand added that she believes it is vital for all students to be globally engaged, regardless of whether or not their major pertains to global engagement in particular.